angaboli/FinOpt/docs/setup-guide.md

 pip install -r requirements.txt
 ```

-## 5. Running with Docker (Recommended)
+## 5. Running with Docker (Strongly Recommended)

-The easiest way to run everything:
+The easiest and most reliable way to run the backend:

 ```bash
 # From project root